Hearst Castle: Early history: to 1864

 The coastal range of Southern California has been occupied since prehistoric times.
 The indigenous inhabitants were the Salinans and the Chumash.
 In the late 18th century, Spanish missions were established in the area to convert the Native American population.
-The Mission San Miguel Arcángel, one of the largest, opened in what is now San Luis Obispo county in 1797.
+Mission San Miguel Arcángel, one of the largest, opened in what is now San Luis Obispo county in 1797.
 By the 1840s, the mission had declined and the priests departed.
 In that decade, the governors of Mexican California distributed the mission lands in a series of grants.
 Three of these were Rancho Piedra Blanca, Rancho Santa Rosa and Rancho San Simeon.
 The Mexican–American War of 1846–1848 saw the area pass into the control of the United States under the terms of the Mexican Cession.
-The California Gold Rush of the next decade brought an influx of American settlers, among whom was the 30-year old George Hearst.
+The California gold rush of the next decade brought an influx of American settlers, among whom was the 30-year old George Hearst.